devarshi-ap/weather-webapp/README.md

     * Re-designed layout, toggle background video button.

 ### Setup
-git clone, then open the html file with a live server or some other editing environment .
+git clone, then open the html file with a live server or some other editing environment.